 Charities are doing too many things.
 The world is pretty wild right now.
 People have many distractions.
 And then charities wonder why they are not getting heard.

 In the past, many charities had a sole focus.
 We want to cure polio.
 We want to support ex-service personnel who need facial reconstruction.
 Now charities try to be all things to all people.
 And with declining resource.

 How might we give charity leaders the tools, skills, and confidence to say to staff and trustees “till this element is sorted, we are going to put all our efforts into this work”?
 There would be less turnover, less contract income and yes less staff, but also less internal debates, fewer silos, and more focus.

 3) Reinvigorating trusteeship.

 Ask a charity staff team member, “who are your trustees?” and on average most will name one or maybe a couple.
-A Tweet we saw recently suggested that charity trustees should be (and we paraphrase) “busy enough with other stuff to only prioritise the really important stuff inside the charity”.
+A Tweet I saw recently suggested that charity trustees should be (and I paraphrase) “busy enough with other stuff to only prioritise the really important stuff inside the charity”.